 Leroy's Tex Mex BBQ and Biergarten opened in 2021 at Jenschke Orchards, a popular spot for picking fresh fruit, including peaches, strawberries, and blackberries.

 They serve breakfast, lunch, and dinner Wednesday through Sunday, plus a special Sunday brunch menu.

 Breakfast from 7 a.m. to 11 a.m. features four plates:

 - Guerro breakfast with eggs, avocado, and bacon or sausage

 The giant $9 El Guerro taco is stuffed with sliced brisket, chorizo-infused refried beans, and a fried egg before being topped with queso and salsa.

 The lunch and dinner menu features tacos, including brisket, pulled pork, pork belly, and chicken.
-A brisket burger is available Wednesdays only.
+A brisket burger is available on Wednesdays only.